j4ckxyz/twitter-to-bsky/README.md

 ## Files

-- `index.js`: Main crosspost script
+- `index.js`: Main crosspost script with threading support
 - `setup.js`: Interactive configuration manager
+- `test-threading.js`: Test tool for thread detection and Bluesky posting
 - `test.js`: Tests package installation
 - `demo.js`: Demo script to test Twitter API and view tweet structure
 - `config.json`: Your configuration file (auto-created by setup tool)
 - `config.example.json`: Example configuration template
-- `crosspost-log.json`: Tracks which tweets have been posted (auto-generated)
+- `crosspost-log.json`: Tracks which tweets have been posted and thread relationships (auto-generated)
 - `README.md`: This file

 ## Notes

 - The Twitter auth token is only used for reading data, never for posting
 - Each run checks for new tweets and posts them to Bluesky
+- **Threads**: When a tweet is a reply to itself (thread continuation), it will be posted as a threaded reply on Bluesky
+- **Long posts**: Posts longer than 300 characters are automatically split and posted as threads
 - Set up a cron job or task scheduler to run this periodically
-- Rate limiting: 2 second delay between posts to avoid hitting API limits
+- Rate limiting: 1-2 second delays between posts to avoid hitting API limits

 ## License